South Korea's President Moon to meet Kim Jong Un's sister at Olympics

 However, since arriving in the region, Pence has taken a more strident tone, saying American "resolve" had not wavered in bringing international pressure against Pyongyang.

-"We will not allow North Korean propaganda to hijack the message and imagery of the Olympic Games," he said after a meeting with Japanese Prime Minister Shinzo Abe Thursday.
-"We'll be there to cheer our athletes, but we'll also be there to stand with our allies and remind the world that North Korea is the most tyrannical and oppressive regime on the planet."
+"We'll be there to cheer our athletes, but we'll also be there to stand with our allies and remind the world that North Korea is the most tyrannical and oppressive regime on the planet," Pence said after a meeting with Japanese Prime Minister Shinzo Abe Thursday.

 For its part, South Korea has welcomed the presence of Kim's sister in the delegation, saying it "shows (Pyongyang's) willingness to ease tensions on the Korean peninsula along with a message of celebration."